graysonm23/Native-Blog/README.md

-# Blogging Application Using React-Native (with Redux from scratch)
+# Blogging Application Using React-Native (with Redux store from scratch)

 ## Deployment
 Application is not deployed to iOS nor Android store.
 Application was made for pure developmental experience purposes.